ravendb/docs/Articles/Raven.Documentation.Articles/articles/nosql-database-on-black-friday-ravendb-document-database.markdown

 A cluster of 3 or 5 nodes can handle most levels of traffic.
 But what if you are offering a special 2 for 1 deal to your customers in the next 48 hours?
 What happens when it is Cyber Monday and you are getting 10 times the normal amount of traffic, and 20 times the level of conversions?
 The busiest shopping day of the year is December 24.
 With the widespread use of same day delivery, this day could turn out to be a bigger surprise than you expected.
 Can you adapt on the fly?

 RavenDB allows you to set up extra nodes in a matter of minutes.
-Depending on how large your database is, it’s just a matter of hours before all your data is replicated to the new nodes.
+Depending on how large your database is, it's just a matter of hours before all your data is replicated to the new nodes.

 You can quickly adapt to spiking traffic, maintaining top performance for your new users.